The big one has just started preschool.

 Mainly because of the fact she’s only away for three hours at a time twice a week and during those three hours (about 2hrs 40minutes taking out the walk there and back) I have to:

 - Get the small one down for his nap.
 Last Thursday this took an hour and 45 minutes.
-It was not a good day
+It was not a good day, although when I managed to walk down those steps and turn on the kettle for my victory cup of tea I felt like I’d achieved something real.

-- Make the house reasonably presentable, put on washing, put the dishwasher on (this step often gets skipped entirely, I won’t lie)
+- Make the house reasonably presentable, put on washing, put the dishwasher on.
+This step often gets skipped entirely, I won’t lie.
+Especially on days like last Thursday.

-- Wait for the computer to upgrade Windows because it’s decided it has to do it NOW
+- Wait for the computer to upgrade Windows.
+Because it’s decided it has to do it NOW because of course it has.

 - Maybe do an online shop.
-Or a real one (shudder)
+Or a real one (shudder).
+Apparently we need food to live or something.

 |First day of preschool.|